MM2-0/Kvaesitso/docs/docs/developer-guide/integrations/icon-packs.md

 **Why these numbers?**

-Launcher3 (and its descendants) use the `android:level` attribute to animate the clock hands.
-A drawable's level is a number between 0 and 10000.
-For `RotateDrawable`s, each level corresponds to 1/10000 of the angle between `android:fromDegrees` and `android:toDegrees`.
+Launchers use the `android:level` attribute to animate the clock hands.
+A drawable's level is a number between 0 and 10000 that influences how the drawable is drawn.
+For `RotateDrawable`s, the level attribute is used to set the rotation angle.
+Each level corresponds to 1/10000 of the angle between `android:fromDegrees` and `android:toDegrees`.

 For the second hand, it is expected that [10 levels are equal to 1 second](https://cs.android.com/android/platform/superproject/+/refs/heads/master:frameworks/libs/systemui/iconloaderlib/src/com/android/launcher3/icons/ClockDrawableWrapper.java;drc=7346c436e5a11ce08f6a80dcfeb8ef941ca30176;l=84).